Serving Georgia, Illinois, Louisiana, Mississippi, North Carolina, Missouri, Tennessee, Texas & Nationwide (All Areas Served by Appointment Only)

-5 Common Questions Asked After a Trucking Accident
+5 Common Questions Asked After a Truck Accident

 Have you ever driven your car next to an 18-wheeler?
 It’s evident that if you get hit by a gigantic vehicle, a lot of questions may go through your mind.
-The Lafayette Personal Injury Attorney at the Law Offices of L. Clayton Burgess have listed 5 common questions that may be in your mind after a trucking collision, let’s take a quick look:
+The Lafayette Personal Injury Attorney at the Law Offices of L. Clayton Burgess has listed 5 common questions that may be in your mind after a truck collision, let’s take a quick look:

-What is the first step after a trucking accident?
+What is the first step after a truck accident?

-Trucking accidents are usually severe and a law enforcement officer is likely to come at the scene of collision.
-If you plan to file a lawsuit, a documented report by a police serves as important evidence.
+Truck accidents are usually severe and a law enforcement officer is likely to come to the scene of the collision.
+If you plan to file a lawsuit, a documented report by police serves as important evidence.
 However, it’s equally essential to document everything you can, including pictures of vehicles, pictures of your injuries, and other relevant information.

 What to do if the insurance adjuster asks for a recorded statement?